 If you’ve found something unusual with your 1958 nickel and want to know what the oddity may be worth, you’re not alone.
 Many people find weird-looking coins and want to know what the value is of the coin they believe to contain errors.

 The big problem with this that most of the coins that people believe are errors aren’t errors at all…

 From coins with thick, flat edges and rims to circular grooves on the middle of the coin, the vast majority of the strange and unusual things people find on coins are simply forms of post-mint damage — everyday bumps, bruises, scratches, dings, and environmental damage.

 Then there are the oddities that happen at the mint that aren’t really worthwhile errors.
-One of these is machine doubling — a very common issues caused by aging dies that may roughly resemble the appearance of being a doubled die, but isn’t.
+One of these is machine doubling — a very common issue caused by aging dies that roughly resembles the appearance of being a doubled die, but isn’t.

 It’s really important to note that true error coins — especially the ones that are worth a lot of money — are truly scarce.
 You’re not going to be finding them with ease in your spare change.
 Many collectors needs to rake through thousands upon thousands of coins to find an error coin that’s really worth keeping.